Caran D'Ache Pablo Review

 A fair amount of controversy has followed the Pablo and the Luminance combined, many artists claim the Pablo to be an oil based pencil and the Luminance a wax based.
 I decided to put this matter to bed and contact Caran D'Ache themselves and get the correct information for the purpose of this review.

-According to Caran D'Ache, the Pablo is indeed a wax based pencil, whereas the Luminance is a softer oil based pencil, which is why so many seem to think the Luminance are wax.
+According to Caran D'Ache, the Pablo is indeed an oil based pencil, whereas the Luminance is a wax and oil mix based pencil, which is why so many seem to think the Luminance are 100% wax.
 In a way, this confusion, only highlights the excellence put into the crafting of these wonderful pencils.

 I'm not going to beat about the bush here or mince my words, when I first lifted out of the tin, my Pablo pencil and began laying down color, I was instantly in love and immediately found my new favourite pencil after the Caran D'Ache Luminance.
 The Pablo defies all the laws surrounding other colored pencils, whilst sporting an incredibly hard and durable core, the application of the pigment is like laying butter.
 The two should not go hand in hand, yet they do.